myDatapipeline/databricks_releases_listener/README.md

 wait-for-completion: true makes central block until each repo finishes per env.

 start/stop let you run partial chains (e.g., QA→PROD hotfix).

+##### Understanding the Workflow ,
+<p> Human-readable name shown in the Actions UI. </p>
+name: Promote (QA/UAT/PROD) with checkboxes

+on:
+  repository_dispatch:
+    types: [promote_request]  # creates a run you'll see in Actions list

+<p> The workflow auto-starts when another repo (your app repo A/B/C) calls the GitHub API repository_dispatch with event_type: "promote_request".

+The app repo includes client_payload with things like repo_full_name and sha.
+Those land in github.event.client_payload.* here.</p>